confluentinc/cp-ansible/VARIABLES.md

 ### regenerate_token_pem

-To regenerate MDS Token Pem files on subsequent runs of the playbook, set this to true.F
+To regenerate MDS Token Pem files on subsequent runs of the playbook, set this to true.

 Default:  false